 This page is designed to inform providers by answering frequently asked questions and present providers with contract resources.
-If you have specific questions about your PCMP contract, or are interested in becoming a PCMP, please contact one of the Department's ACC contract managers: Kathryn Jantz (303) 866-5972, or Catania Jones (303) 866-3164.
+If you have specific questions about your PCMP contract, or are interested in becoming a PCMP, please contact ACC contract manager Marty Janssen (303) 866-4095.

 Primary Care Medical Providers (PCMPs) are a key part of the success of the ACC.
 The PCMP acts as a medical home and coordinates a client's health needs across specialities and along the continuum of care.
 In addition to the fee-for-service payments for the medical services supplied, PCMPs receive a per-member-per-month (PMPM) for the medical home services they provide.